-What is a CD Ladder and How to Maximizing Yields
+What is a CD Ladder and How to Use It to Maximize Yields

 Laddering your CD portfolio is a good way of taking advantage of the highest CD rates at present while ensuring that you still have easy access to part of your funds should CD rates climb back up in the near future.